Battle of Harpsdale: Aftermath

-In the aftermath of this and several other battles, including Harlaw, King James I of Scotland assembled a Parliament at Inverness in spring 1427 to restore order in the Highlands.
-Many Highland chiefs were arrested and punished including Alexander MacDonald, Lord of the Isles and his mother Mary, the Countess of Ross.
+In the aftermath of this and several other battles, King James I of Scotland assembled a Parliament at Inverness in spring 1427 to restore order in the Highlands.
+Many Highland chiefs were arrested and punished including Alexander MacDonald, Lord of the Isles and his mother Mary or Mariota, Countess of Ross.

-After the battle, when he heard that the King was at Inverness, Angus Du Mackay came and submitted himself to the King's mercy and gave his son Neil in pledge of his obedience in time coming.
+After the battle, when he heard that the King was at Inverness, Angus Du Mackay came and submitted himself to the King's mercy and gave his 14-year-old son Neil in pledge of his obedience in time coming.
 The King accepted and sent Neil Mackay to remain in captivity on the Bass Rock in the Firth of Forth.
 Afterwards he was called Neil Wasse Mackay.
 Angus Dow Mackay, who was called the "leader of 4000 Mackays" of Strathnavern was arrested as well as Kenneth More, John Ross, William Leslie, Angus Murray and Macmaken, each of them also a chief of 2,000.
 Two men were tried, condemned, and beheaded.
-One of them, who had murdered the late Lord of the Isles, was also executed in impartial justice.
-The others were scattered as prisoners in different castles and time after time, some were condemned to death and some were restored to liberty.
+One of them, who had murdered the late Lord of the Isles (though he contended he did so on orders of James I), was also executed in impartial justice.
+The others were scattered as prisoners in different castles.
+Some were condemned to death and some were restored to liberty.